Recent Blog Posts

 Virginia Protective Orders: What They Are and How to Fight Back

-Posted on August 14, 2025 in Uncategorized
+Posted on August 14, 2025 in Criminal Defense

 I defended a client in the Fairfax County Juvenile and Domestic Relations Court last year who was served with a protective order after getting into an argument with his wife.
 Nobody was hurt, there were no criminal charges filed, but 24 hours later, he was evicted from his home, could not visit his children, and was not legally allowed to own any firearms.
 Sadly, this is what happens to most Virginians when protective orders are in place.